vickerscole12/ai-flight-brief/README.md

 - Shifts the AI briefing's focus toward weather hazards and flight-plan context whenever NOTAMs aren't available

-This means the app works fully, for any airport pair worldwide, right out of the box — NOTAMs are a bonus layer if you choose to wire up a provider.

 ## Tech stack

 - **Python** — backend API, external data fetching, route math, and